Costa Rica in May: Is it Worth a Visit?

 Pacific Coast

 After that, the weather tends to cool off a bit.
 But, “cools off” is a relative term.
-Really, it typically gets down to the mid to high seventies, so not really cold.
+Really, it typically gets down to the mid to high seventies Fahrenheit.

 The evenings tend to be clear with nice sunset views.